angrybacon/doomsday-wiki/markdown/articles/2022/02/09/axionmegareport.md

 - Duress
 :::

-That's all I did. ([I had mentioned I am slow to change](/articles/2022/01/22/zero-respect.md#i-am-slow-to-make-changes-to-my-deck)).
+That's all I did. ([I had mentioned I am slow to change](/articles/2022/01/22/zero-respect#i-am-slow-to-make-changes-to-my-deck)).

 The :card[Flusterstorm] change was because I wanted to fit more discard in which could snipe something like Torpor Orb and dealt with opposing Fluster's too whilst also being more mana efficient in the long run vs things like Delver.
-It also is very strong against opposing spelt based combo allowing you to keep a diverse suite of interaction.
+It also is very strong against opposing spell based combo allowing you to keep a diverse suite of interaction.
 I had scoured MTGGoldfish for what sort of interaction the "Soup" decks were packing and it looked like :card[VoS] was at an all time low so I figured this is the time when discard is going to look its best before people remember about that card again now that Monkey is gone!